department-of-veterans-affairs/vets-website/va-gov/pages/health-care/refill-track-prescriptions/index.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

 With our VA Prescription Refill and Tracking tool, you can refill your VA prescriptions, track their delivery, and create lists to organize your medicines.
-Find out if you’re eligible and how to sign up to begin using this tool in our health-management portal within My HealtheVet.
+Find out if you’re eligible and how to sign up to begin using this tool in our health management portal within My HealtheVet.

 </div>